rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 # Automatic clustering via node-discovery
 This document describes how to use [Consul](https://www.consul.io/) and [etcd](https://etcd.io/) to automatically form rqlite clusters.

+> :warning: **This functionality was introduced in version 7.x.
+It does not exist in earlier releases.**

 ## Contents
 * [Quickstart](#quickstart)
   * [Consul](#consul)